 If statistics are being collected and the data is to be hardened (STATISTICS_INCLUDE=LOG), then the element and block values will be overridden by the length of the longest statistics block, if greater than the block value specified.

 TRACE_DATA_COLL_ELEMENT_SIZE

-Parameter Use Possible Values Default TRACE_DATA_COLL_ELEMENT_SIZE The size (in bytes) of a data element within the trace data collection block.
-128 the data collected by the user.
+Parameter Use Possible Values Default

+TRACE_DATA_COLL_ELEMENT_SIZE The size (in bytes) of a data element 16 - 32767 128

+within the trace data collection block.

 The element contains